JonathanRabbi/Data_Analysis_Immo/README.md

 ## Prediction Modeling
 To investigate whether the price of houses is influenced by sevral features, several regression models had been used.
 The variables  with the strongest correlation with the dependant variable *Price* were (*Bedrooms, Bathrooms, Toilets, Surface of Plots*).
 Hence, these features had been tested to see to what extent can these elements predict the changes in house prices.

+Ultimatley when running the three models, we can compare which model is most efficient in predicting the housing prices.

 ## Example of Usage
 __1. Download the dataset:__
 Download the csv file from the `Data`` folder which consists of the scraped and cleaned data from